jonkiky/platform-etl-backend/README.md

 After this, every commit will trigger scalafmt to run and ```--no-verify``` can be used to ignore that step if absolutely necessary.

+# Deprecate

+The following steps are not required to be run for a data release and may be removed in future:
+ - ddr
+- network

 # Copyright